 Although recent research has indicated that travelers’ review fatigue is setting in, a majority of travelers say that online reviews impact their buying decisions.
-The feedback people leave should not be ignored, as it is an ideal way to get to know your customers and see your business through the perspective of others.
+The feedback that people leave should not be ignored, as it is an ideal way to get to know your customers and see your business through the perspective of others.

-1. Be Nice.Sounds simple, right?
+Sounds simple, right?
 Surprisingly, many owners’ responses come across as very defensive and aggressive.
 Don’t try to win an argument with an upset customer.
 A courteous response to an angry customer’s review can lead to a change of heart – this customer may come back if the problem/concern is addressed.
-Also, read Google’s Content Policy before you begin responding to reviews.

-This means that a review about the hotel is about the experience – not an individual person!
-Don’t forget that these reviews are public and the hotel name will appear as the author of your response.
-You can flag a review as inappropriate if it violates Google’s Review Guidelines.
+This means that a review of the hotel is about the experience – not a person!
+Don’t forget that these reviews are public, and the hotel name will appear as the author of your response.

-3. Feedback is Always Helpful.Though some reviews may get you upset, remember that all feedback is useful!
+Though some reviews may get you upset, remember that all feedback is useful!
 If a customer has taken the time to write about his or her experience at your hotel, then you should thank them.
 You can improve your hotel by getting customer feedback – good or bad!

-When writing a response, don’t forget what the user wants – helpful, short, and useful information!
+When writing a response, don’t forget what the user wants – helpful, concise, and useful information!
 Do not overwhelm them with tons of writing.
 Instead, be genuine and get straight to the point.

 Always respond to negative reviewers!
 Respond to happy reviewers when there’s new or relevant information to share.
 However, you don’t need to thank every reviewer.